aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/using-plugins/UsingTheBlueGreenPlugin.md

 > [!WARNING]\
 > **Always ensure you provide a non-zero socket timeout value or a connect timeout value to the Blue/Green Deployment Plugin**
->

 ## Connecting with non-admin users

 > [!WARNING]\
+> The following permissions are **required** for every non-admin user accounts connecting to the DB instance/cluster.
-> If connecting with non-admin users, permissions must be granted to the users so that the blue/green metadata table/function can be properly queried.
-If the permissions are not granted, the metadata table/function will not be visible and blue/green plugin functionality will not work properly.
+> If the permissions are not granted, the metadata table/function will not be visible and blue/green plugin functionality will not work properly.

 | Environment       | Required permission statements                                                                                        |
 |-------------------|-----------------------------------------------------------------------------------------------------------------------|